-5 Signs Your FM Team Isn’t Responding to Your Management Style
+5 Signs Your Facility Management Team Isn’t Responding to Your Management Style

-With so many intangibles to manage on a daily basis, managers of FM teams and other “bosses” can overlook one of the most critical factors to an organization’s success; the people.
+With so many intangibles to manage on a daily basis, managers of facility management teams and other “bosses” can overlook one of the most critical factors to an organization’s success; the people.
 Your team is your support, your ways and means and sometimes your reputation.
-A good FM team operates cooperatively, keeps the overarching goals in mind and springs to action, when called upon.
+A good facility management team operates cooperatively, keeps the overarching goals in mind and springs to action, when called upon.
 Can you say the same about your workforce?
 Are they engaged?
 Do they ask questions, follow up on assignments or take initiative to go above and beyond?

 If you feel as if these or other positive attributes are rarely present in your workforce, yet you know they are trained, equipped and capable of completing the job, the problem may be less about the team and more about you and your managerial skills.
 What may have just started as a minor annoyance can soon fester into a complete lack of trust and loyalty, for you and your team alike.
 So, what are some of the signs that you’re driving away your people and how can you correct it?